mdram83/MyDramLibL/README.md

 MVP
 - Turn on https
 - Set up dedicated domain name (do I need it)
+- Change (after https is defined) emails with Gmail smtp
 - Set APP_DEBUG to false (ENV in prod, do it after last checks)

+Bugs:
+- Edit button is not Teal (bg-blue seems to be passed and overwrite values in prod)

 Later:
 - Dashboard page for logged user